fff7d1bc/better-initramfs/README.rst

 sshd_interface=<if>
   Set an interface to what ssh deamon should bind to.
 Example: eth0 sshd_ipv4=<addr/cidr>
   Configure <addr> with <cidr> netmask on sshd_interface.
 Usualy you want something like '1.2.3.4/24'.
-If you will not add /CIDR, the IP will be configured with /32 thus you will be not able to connect to it no matter what, as we don't specify any gateway. rw
+If you will not add /CIDR, the IP will be configured with /32 thus you will be not able to connect to it unless you specify sshd_ipv4_gateway. sshd_ipv4_gateway=<addr>
+  Optional gateway config, if you want to connect via WAN. rw
   Mount rootfs in read-write.
 Default: read-only. mdev